 Hosted by the kin of the famed manners guru Emily Post, this show is all about how to behave like a civilized human being when out in public.
 This show is driven by guest questions, which range from hosting dinner parties to uninviting people from your wedding.
 While keeping it fun and light, Lizzie and Dan discuss the proper ways to handle any type of etiquette faux pas or manner mishap.
 While not life or death information, I’m always surprised by the intricacies that come with being polite.

 Calling all cooks and food lovers!
-America’s Test Kitchen is your go-to podcast for recipes, food tastings, product reviews, interviews, and everything food related.
+Milk Street is your go-to podcast for recipes, food tastings, product reviews, interviews, and everything food related.
 While topics delve into the details and intricacies of food, this podcast is for food novices and experts alike.
-As I don’t get to spend as much time in the kitchen as I would desire, I can always count on America’s Test Kitchen to give me my dose of the culinary world.
-Here are some of my favorite America’s Test Kitchen episodes to get you started:
+As I don’t get to spend as much time in the kitchen as I would desire, I can always count on Milk Street to give me my dose of the culinary world.

 The School of Greatness

 Beautiful Stories from Anonymous People

 The premise of this podcast is simple: the host, Chris Gethard, gets on the phone with a stranger and they chat for an hour.
 I know, this sounds boring.
 Believe me; it’s not.
 This podcast is your chance to eavesdrop without feeling bad about it.
 It’s also your chance to be fascinated by the everyday lives of ordinary people.
 I’ve been listening to this podcast for a while now and I have yet to be bored.
 Chris Gethard has a gift for drawing the deep, quirky, fun, emotional, and powerful stories out of complete strangers.
 It may be different, but it's one of the best podcasts for sure.
 Here are some of my favorite Beautiful Stories from Anonymous People episodes to get you started: